<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Overview

-Events in the System Log can also be queried and filtered programmatically via the System Log API and can be exported or streamed to third-party security monitoring tools.
-Okta retains events for 90 days, so third-party monitoring tools are useful where a longer retention duration is desired.
+The Okta System Log provides a detailed view of logged events that administrators can browse, search, or filter in the Admin Console.
+Administrators can also query and filter events programmatically via the System Log API and export or stream them to third-party security monitoring tools.
+Okta retains events for 90 days, making third-party monitoring tools useful when a longer retention duration is necessary.

-Okta maintains a comprehensive list of event types for use for detection or audit purposes.
+Okta maintains a comprehensive list of event types for use in detection or audit purposes.

 EventEventTypeFurther context